Brymes/Brymes/README.md

 A dilligent Backend & BlockChain Engineer.
 I'm focused on bringing business ideas and logic into working infrastructure using code

+I currently work with a leading tech company that powers the global travel industry, building products for the Central & West Africa market.

 - 🔭 I’m currently working on Projects with Golang/Gin
 - 🌱 I’m currently learning Rust/BlockChain
 - 💬 Ask me about Backend with Python, Golang & JavaScript